How to Plan the Perfect Trip to Sequoia National Park

 Tokopah Falls Trail

-The 4-mile round-trip trail to Tokopah Falls is a perfect choice for first-time visitors looking for a manageable hike with fantastic views.
+The 4-mile round-trip trail to Tokopah Falls is a perfect choice for first-time visitors looking for a moderate hike with fantastic views.
 The trail follows the Kaweah River, leading to a picturesque 1,200-foot waterfall, especially impressive in spring and early summer when the snowmelt is at its peak.
 Restrooms are also available in a large parking lot near the trailhead.
 The hike is fairly easy and very family-friendly.

 Wildlife Tip: On my first visit, I saw 2 bears within the first 15 minutes of starting this hike!
 Well worth it, you won’t be disappointed!